Dining in Costa Rica While Keeping an Eye on Expenses

 The costs of these three incredible meals were not “cheap” by our standards.
 But less than what we would have expected to pay in the States for the same quality.
 In the two weeks that we were in the country, we ate out probably 15 times, for lunch and dinner.
 We never had a bad meal.

 The rest of our meals were prepared by my adventurous wife in our little casita in the Central Valley.
 During our entire vacation, breakfasts were usually made in our casita or hotel room.
 The prime materials were purchased at a local market or the farmers’ market, feria, on usually held on Fridays.

 These forays to local markets were a great way for us to save up money.
-Therefore, we could afford for stops at more of the expensive dining destinations during our travels.
+Therefore, we could afford stops at more expensive dining destinations during our travels.
 Additionally, we could also learn about local fruits & veggies, meats, prepared foods, and condiments.
 AND practice our Spanish.

 How to pay

 When dining in Costa Rica, most of the restaurants and markets we frequented took credit cards.
 An important dining phrase is “La cuenta, por favor,” or check, please.
 As in most European countries, they won’t hurry you out for the next seating.
 Take your time, enjoy your meal and your company.

 The waiter will wait until you ask for the check.
 Hey, do you think that’s why we call them waiters?
 Don’t feel compelled to add a tip, as a 10% tip is usually added to the check at the end.
 But feel free to do so if the service is outstanding.
 Costa Ricans typically don’t tip additionally.
 Guilt often compels gringos to add a bit more.
 No more than two or three percent depending on the service.